-While this trend does add visual interest to your content, it also slows down the creation process because it requires visiting an external site.
+While this trend does add visual interest to content, it also slows down the creation process because it requires visiting an external site.
 More importantly, it’s not an accessible practice.

 Not all assistive devices and programs can identify or translate alternative character sets and will skip over them instead.
 Even worse are the alternative characters that either get turned into unintelligible noises by assistive devices or translated into a language different from the written one.

-Using alternative characters can also negatively impact the engagement and searchability of your content if a platform doesn’t recognize them as readable characters.
+Using alternative characters can also negatively impact the engagement and searchability of content if a platform doesn’t recognize them as readable characters.

 In the test tweet in the above image on the left, five different alternative character sets were used to write the word “lackadaisical” five times.
 When an advanced search was done that specifically looked for the word lackadaisical on the account, Twitter was unable to locate the test tweet, as shown on the right.

-Another thing to consider when using alternative characters is branding and typography.
+Another thing to consider when using alternative Unicode characters is branding and typography.
 Almost every organization has a set of brand guidelines and standards that are doggedly enforced by the marketing team.
-It’s probably safe to say that most of the alternative characters seen on social media are very off-brand with your organization's branded fonts.
+It’s probably safe to say that most of the alternative characters seen on social media are very off-brand with an organization's branded fonts.

 Content creators should only use the fonts and formatting options readily available on the platforms.